slowdnn-workshop/slowdnn-workshop.github.io/sponsors.md

 ---
 layout: page
-title: Sponsors
+title: Host Institution
-description: Sponsoring organizations of the workshop
+description: Information about the hosts of the workshop
 nav_order: 10
 ---